shobrook/statcode/README.md

 ## Contributing

-Eventually, I'd like to turn this project into the go-to manual for everything HTTP-related.<!--Provide an example of how this could be expanded into, say, request headers.--> If you'd like to be a part of that, please feel free to make a contribution.
-Just fork the repo, make your changes and then submit a pull request.
+This was just something I put together in a day, but eventually I'd like to turn this project into the go-to manual for everything related to HTTP, such as extending support to things like [request headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers).
+If you'd like to be a part of that, please feel free to make a contribution.
+Just for the repo, make your changes and then submit a pull request.
 If you do contribute, please try to adhere to the existing style.

 If you've discovered a bug or have a feature request, create an [issue](https://github.com/shobrook/teen/issues/new) and I'll take care of it!